kaankurcer/eCommerceApp/README.md

 A simple web based eCommerce Application

 Currently supports localization for 4 languages.
-To view different localizations add /?culture=x to the url where x is;
+To view different localizations of the products add /?culture=x to the url where x is;
 -en-US: English
 -tr-TR: Turkish
 -de-DE: German
--fr-FR:French
+-fr-FR: French